astropy/astropy/docs/cosmology/index.rst

 The built in cosmologies use the parameters as listed in the respective papers.
-These provide only a limited range of precision, and so you should not expect all derived quantities to match beyond that precision.
+These provide only a limited range of precision, and so you should not expect derived quantities to match beyond that precision.
 For example, the Planck 2013 results only provide the Hubble constant to 4 digits.
-Therefore, the Planck13 built in cosmology should only be expected to match the age of the Universe quoted by the Planck team to 4 digits, although they provide 5 in the paper.
+Therefore, the Planck13 built-in cosmology should only be expected to match the age of the Universe quoted by the Planck team to 4 digits, although they provide 5 in the paper.